 - There are private jets with saunas, jacuzzis, and other luxury amenities.
 Thus, Sir Elton John’s $89M private jet features a piano he uses to practice before his musical tours.

-- Niger, the most impoverished nation in the world, has 45 private aircraft, with rentals running about $4,000 per hour.
+- Niger, the most impoverished nation in the world, has 45 private aircraft, with rentals costing about $4K per hour.

 Airports and Airplanes: Facts and Trivia

 - FedEx has the biggest number of airplanes for cargo transportation, with almost 700 aircraft.

 |TOP Companies Using Airplanes for Cargo Transportation||Number of Airplanes|

 - While the United States has the most airports (19,622), there are 26 countries with only one airport, including Gambia and Barbados.

 - There were 12 fatal commercial aircraft accidents in 2022, causing a total of 229 deaths.